microsoft/BotBuilder-V3/en-us/node/builder/guides/core-concepts.md

     Hello World

 ## Collecting Input
 It's likely that you're going to want your bot to be a little smarter than HelloBot currently is so let's give HelloBot the ability to ask the user their name and then provide them with a personalized greeting.
-To do that we’re going to introduce a new concept called a [waterfall](/en-us/node/builder/chat/dialogs/#waterfall) which will prompt the user for some information and then wait for their response:
+To do that we're going to introduce a new concept called a [waterfall](/en-us/node/builder/chat/dialogs/#waterfall) which will prompt the user for some information and then wait for their response:

 {% highlight JavaScript %}
 var builder = require('botbuilder');